Satellite downlink scheduling problem: A case study: Experimental Study

-In this section we test the performance of our algorithms given more time.
+In this section we test the effect of varying the running time of our algorithms.
 The GRASP, SA and TS algorithms have explicit parameters to adjust their running time.
 The EC algorithm has only one parameter, the search depth, that might affect the running time of EC\@.
 In this experiment, we ran GRASP, SA and TS given $4, 8, 16, \ldots, 8192$~seconds and EC with $\mathit{depth} = 2, 5, 10, 20, 50$.
 The results for each algorithm and each setting were averaged over all the high-density instances.

 The results of the experiment are reported in Figure~\ref{fig:comparison}.
 An important observation is that neither the running time nor the solution quality of the EC algorithm notably depend on the value of parameter $\mathit{depth}$.
 The other algorithms' quality significantly improves when given more time.
 TS shows relatively poor performance when given little time which, however, rapidly improves with the increase of the running time.
 GRASP and SA are less sensitive to the given time.
-The winning algorithm is clearly SA: it outperforms other algorithm on the whole range of given times, producing reasonable solutions in just a few seconds and being able to gradually improve the solution quality.
+The winning algorithm is clearly SA: it outperforms other algorithms on the whole range of given times, producing reasonable solutions in just a few seconds and being able to gradually improve the solution quality.